dylanaraps/writing-a-tui-in-bash/README.md

 This guide covers BASH `3.2+` which covers pretty much every OS you'll come across.
 One of the major reasons for covering this version is macOS which will be forever stuck on BASH `3`.

 To date I have written 3 different programs using this method.
 The best example of a TUI that covers most vital features is [**fff**](https://github.com/dylanaraps/fff) which is a Terminal File manager.
-Another good example is [**pxltrm**](https://github.com/dylanaraps/pxltrm) which is a pixel art editor in the terminal.

 ## Table of Contents